 An early 2021 report from Bloomberg’s Mark Gurman may throw a dash of cold water on leakers who claim they’ve already seen folding iPhone prototypes.
 According to Gurman, Apple’s development of a foldable iPhone hasn’t moved beyond the display, and the company “doesn’t yet have full handset prototypes in its labs.”

-In nearly two years since that report, we’ve heard little more than the occasional confirmation that Apple is still in the early stages of experimenting with multiple designs.
+In about two years since that report, we’ve heard little more than the occasional confirmation that Apple is still in the early stages of experimenting with multiple designs.

 There’s been no information available on what we’ll see regarding cameras, processors, and other features.
 That’s not surprising at this stage, as it’s likely Apple hasn’t even made these decisions yet.
 Of course, there’s tons of speculation, but that should all be taken with skepticism.